solimartu/allergens/README.md

 - add a carousel of images on each restaurant card.

 - add a "see more restaurants" button to the all restaurants and search results pages, limiting the amount of cards that load at the beginning.

+# Future extensions after this feature extension

+- finish the log in to have protected routes and an adminView only if you are an admin
+- Ad Gelolocation to search nearby
+- To finish the starting point if you want to start from a type of food directly or a type of allergy or delivery service.

 _This is a student project that was created at [CodeOp](http://codeop.tech), a full stack development bootcamp in Barcelona._